HostactylDevelopment/HostactylForPterodactylv1/README.md

 # Hostactyl+

-Hostactyl+ is an advanced version of the free version starting at only 5$ / 4.5 euros.
+Hostactyl+ for Pterodactyl is an advanced version of the free version starting at only 5$ / 4.5 euros.
 You will get an very advanced dashboard and you will help us run this project by contributing in it!

 # Warning